techprober/galaxy-collections/collections/minio/README.md

 # TechProber Minio Collection

-The `techprober-minio-collection` includes a variety of Ansible content to help automate the management of package managements for servers that are based on the `debian` system.
+The `techprober-minio-collection` includes a variety of Ansible content to help automate the minio related operations for servers that are based on the `debian` system.
 This collection is maintained by the techprober core team.

 ## Ansible version compatibility